DrugowitschLab/motion-structure-used-in-perception/README.md

 ```
-REMARK: We assume a ubuntu-based linux installation.
+REMARK: We assume a Ubuntu-based linux installation.
-        On Mac, you should be able to use homebrew with sip and pyqt.
+        On Mac, you should be able to homebrew with sip and pyqt.
 ```

 ## Installation

-We will use a virtual environment with Python 3.6+:
+We suggest to use a virtual environment with Python 3.6+:

 ```
 $ python3 -m pip install --user --upgrade pip   # Install pip (if not yet installed)